Cabozantinib (XL-184) in Renal Cell Phase I Study

 Toni Choueiri of Dana Farber Cancer Institute presented a Phase I Study of the use of cabozantinib, a tyrosine kinase inhibitor (TKI), in clear cell renal patients and its interaction with another drug, Avandia.
 Cabozantinib is an inhibitor of both VEGFR2 and c-Met, both of which promote angiogenesis.
 The primary endpoints of the study were to evaluate the safety and tolerability and the efficacy of cabozantinib.
 Other institutions that participated in the trial included Brigham and Women’s Hospital and Beth Israel Deaconess in Boston, City of Hope in California, and St. Luke’s-Roosevelt in New York City.

 25 patients were evaluated, all of whom had prior therapies for kidney cancer, mostly VEGF or mTOR inhibitors.
-This was an experienced group as close to half of the patients had three or more prior therapies.
+This was a well-treated group as close to half of the patients had three or more prior therapies.
 For example, 14 of the 25 had previously taken sunitnib (Sutent).
 The dosage was 140 mg/daily, which was previously determined to be the maximum tolerated dose (MTD).
 Other studies have used 40 mg to 140 mg, with the lower dose showing efficacy in prostate cancer.
 Exelixis, the biotech company that developed the drug, will consider dose reduction in the future for rcc.

 The progression-free survival (pfs) for the 25 patients was 14.7 months.
 With respect to tumor shrinkage, 21 patients were evaluated, and, based on RECIST criteria, of those, 7 had a partial response (>30% shrinkage), 13 had stable disease, and one had progression.
 In total, 19 of the 21 evaluated patients had some shrinkage, although one had progressive disease due to new lesions.